McGradyhaha/recipe_web_app/README.md

 node --version: 3.5.2
 npm --version: v8.10.0

-3. run npm i or npm install(it should automaticlly download dependencies) try sudo npm i if u have any permission problem
+3. run npm i or npm install(it should automaticlly download dependencies)
+   try sudo npm i if u have any permission problem

-4. npm start
+4. run npm start
 open http://localhost:8080 (it should be automatically opened)